vzhou842/victorzhou.com/content/posts/2019-06-20-keras-neural-network.md

 > If you need a refresher, I [explained Softmax](http://localhost:8000/blog/intro-to-cnns-part-1/#5-softmax) in my introduction to CNNs.

-The last thing we need to do is **tell Keras what our network's input will look like**.
-We do that by specifying an `input_shape` to the first layer in the `Sequential` model:
+The last thing we always need to do is **tell Keras what our network's input will look like**.
+We can do that by specifying an `input_shape` to the first layer in the `Sequential` model:

 ```python
 model = Sequential([